 1. Start now!

 If you’re an undergraduate and looking at the job market with dread, start taking small steps now to earning an income.
 Is your degree in languages?
-Become a private tutor via sites like First Tutors or sell your skills to business through the likes of Lingo 24 and Language123.com.
+Become a private tutor via sites like First Tutors or sell your language skills to business through the likes of Lingo 24 and Language123.com.
 Are you good at making things?
-Make a few more and upload to sites such as Folksy.com and MyEhive.com so you can sell to a wider audience.
-Kane Towning started on the path to self-employment whilst at Leeds University and as soon as he graduated, became full time director of AIM Clubbing; an events company set up with two fellow students and friends.
+Make a few more and upload to sites such as Etsy, Folksy.com and MyEhive.com so you can sell to a wider audience.
+You could also look at freelance job sites to see if there is work there for you.

 2. Seek out help